KhuramWalayat/technical-interview/README.md

-## Challenges
+## Challenge

-The take-home assignment is located in the `challenges` folder.
-Read the README.md file in that folder for more information about the take-home assignment.
+The take-home assignment is located in the `challenge` folder.
+Read the [assignment.md](challenge/assignment_instructions.md) file in that folder for more information about the take-home assignment.

 ## AI Usage